 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 559,277 people, 221,320 houses or apartments, and a median cost of homes of $208,839, Albuquerque real estate prices are well above average cost compared to national prices.
+With a population of 558,545, 221,119 total housing units (homes and apartments), and a median house value of $207,348, Albuquerque real estate prices are well above average cost compared to national prices.